ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 S3 -|          |->   L1-HTO   -|                     |->  FQ1-HTO  -|           |->  FBM1-S3
 S4 -|                                                                           |->  FBM1-S4
 ```
+Cell Ranger processing steps (`mkfastq`, `count`, `vdj`) are underlined with double underlines (`===`) and in this diagram make up the fifth and sixth steps.
+The final de-hashing step occurs independently of Cell Ranger in a post-processing Jupyter notebook.

 # 10X Technician Spreadsheets
-Below are 4 proposed spreadsheets for use by the 10X techs (not all experiment-related columns are shown).
+Below are 4 proposed spreadsheets for use by the 10X techs and not all experiment-related columns are shown.

 ## 1. Sample-Level Spreadsheet
 | Sample Name | Loading Sample | Expected Cell Number | Ref Trans | Chemistry | HTO | Library Features |